LAST UPDATED: 29 September 2025

-On 22 May 2025, the Doctors’ and Dentists’ Review Body (DDRB) published its 53rd report recommending an uplift of 4% to employed dentists’ salaries and the pay element of NHS contracts.
+On 22 May 2025, the Review Body on Doctors' and Dentists' Remuneration (DDRB) published its 53rd report recommending an uplift of 4% to employed dentists’ salaries and the pay element of NHS contracts.

 Contractors